 You can also use

-/deop on most clients to appoint and remove an operator.
+/deop on most clients to appoint and remove

 To remove administrator or operator status, run either of the above commands, but replace the

 A large downside to IRC as a protocol is just how old it is, and the